fieldtrip/website/faq/structuresensor.md

 ---
 title: Should I use a Polhemus or a Structure Sensor to record electrode positions?
+category: faq
-tags: [faq, electrode, polhemus, structure-sensor]
+tags: [electrode, polhemus, structure-sensor]
 ---

 # Should I use a Polhemus or a Structure Sensor to record electrode positions?